dasher-project/dasher-web/documents/Milestones.md

 This task is mainly concerned with improving user experience, based on the feedback of actual users.

 - Bugs and missing features discovered during user experience survey shall be remedied and released as a new version of Dasher-Web
-  - The fixes will be released in a new alpha version.
-- New release alpha of all the apps
 - Organise meetings between sub-groups, user groups, minute and task blockages to people.
 (3 days)
 - Organise user feedback sessions and minute these sessions.
 Provide feedback to UX teams to iterate design aspects.
 - Security and accessibility issued raised in the report from Radically Open Security shall be remedied
-  - The fixes will be released in a new alpha version.
+- New alpha release of all the apps including the above changes

 # Milestone 5